Tetrax-10/Spicetify-Extensions/Hide-Items/README.md

-# Hide-Sidebar-Items
+# Hide-Items

-This Extension Hides Sidebar Items
+This Extension Hides Some Useless Items you can hide or unhide it any time.

-Sidebar Config won't hide `liked songs`, `create playlist`, `your podcast` from Spotify version `1.1.84`, So this extension is used to hide them.

 <br />